Library Fact Sheets

 Safety is the paramount concern, and numerous procedures are in effect to ensure that the air carriers with which AMC contracts afford the highest level of safety to DOD passengers.
 Prior to receiving a contract, all carriers must demonstrate that they have provided substantially equivalent and comparable commercial service for one year before submitting their offer to fly for the Defense Department.
 All carriers must be fully certified Federal Aviation Administration carriers and meet the stringent standards of FAA regulations pertaining to commercial airlines (FAR Part 121).

 A DOD survey team, composed of experienced pilots and skilled maintenance personnel, performs an on-site inspection of the carriers.
 This team conducts a comprehensive inspection that includes the carrier's aircraft, training facilities, crew qualifications, maintenance procedures and quality control practices.
-After passing this survey, the Commercial Airlift Review Board certifies the carrier as DOD-approved before receiving a contract.
+After passing this survey, the Commercial Airlift Review Board approves the carrier to provide charter airlift services before receiving a contract.